After setting up the samples, you can use the sample clients to run them. The sample clients can be executed from the

 payload property.
 For binary messages, the

-payload property will contain the path to the binary file.
+payload property would contain the path to the binary file.
 For POX messages, the

-The JMS client assumes the existence of a default ActiveMQ (5.2.0) installation on your local machine in order to run some of the samples.
+The JMS client assumes the existence of a default ActiveMQ (5.2.0) installation on the local machine.

-This is a client that can send a binary image file as a MTOM or SwA optimized message, and receive the same file again through the response and save it as a temporary file.
+The MTOM / SwA client can send a binary image file as a MTOM or SwA optimized message, and receive the same file again through the response and save it as a temporary file.
 The

-swa respectively for the optimization.
+swa respectively for the above mentioned optimizations.
 Optionally, the path to a custom file can be specified through the

 opt_file property, and the destination address can be changed through the